ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 ### 1.3.
 The Problem with Waveform-Based Editing

 Traditional Digital Audio Workstations (DAWs) and audio editors rely on a visual representation of the audio waveform.
-This approach is great for small three to five minutes multi-track music files, but for long-form content like podcasts, interviews, or lectures the waveform approach is a nightmare.
-To find a sentence (or word) you end up listening hour long conversaton many times over.
+This approach is great for small three to five-minute multi-track music files, but for long-form content like podcasts, interviews, or lectures, the waveform approach is a nightmare.
+To find a sentence (or word), you can end up listening to an hour-long conversation many times over.

 *   **Difficult Navigation:** Navigating long recordings using a waveform is often imprecise and slow.
 *   **Inflexible Markers:** Markers or regions are often cumbersome to manage and lack the flexibility of text-based search and manipulation.